shawnbrown/datatest/docs/data_processing.rst

 .. note::

+    Datatest implements ordered tests but don't expect other tools to do so.
 Ordered tests are useful when testing data but not so useful when testing software.
-In fact, ordered testing of sofware can lead to problems if side-effects from one test affect the outcome of following tests.
+In fact, ordered testing of software can lead to problems if side-effects from one test affect the outcome of following tests.